Succeed in an Open Job Interview

 How does an open job interview work?

-This is one of the types of job interviews that can be the most challenging to participate in.
+It is one of the types of job interviews that can be the most challenging to participate in.
 All the applicants show up at once, and you’re going to be among a group of people who may be competing for the same job you are.

 On the plus side, employers often hold open interviews when they have multiple openings to fill so you still should have a good chance of getting hired even if there are a lot of other candidates.